alan-turing-institute/environmental-ds-book/_sources/community/coworking/coworking-motivation.md

 To help the community of contributors grow beyond the core team, the in-person book dash (a shorter version of [book sprints](https://www.booksprints.net/)) were hosted to offer interested participants a similar collaborative environment with an advantage to connect with each other informally.
 However, not everyone can join such in-person events.
-These only work for people who can take 1-2 full days from their job-related and personal responsibilities to attend the event.
+These only work for people who can take 1-2 full days off from their job-related and personal responsibilities to attend the event.
 Moreover, they take a lot of time and effort in organisation and are expensive to run, especially if we want to host them frequently to allow more and more participants to experience the joy of working together.

 This is where the practice of online coworking is extremely valuable for _The Turing Way_ as a community project.